Fellowships in Public Humanities

 With generous support from the Senior Vice Provost for Research, the Senior Vice Provost for Engagement and Outreach, and the Provost, the UNH Center for the Humanities is offering one Fellowship of $5000 in Publicly Engaged Humanities.
 This award will enable an individual humanities scholar or team to undertake a collaborative project, partnering with community or other public organizations, bringing humanities scholarship to bear in the context of advancing democracy, civic life, and the public good.
 We are particularly interested in funding initiatives at UNH Manchester as well as the Durham campus.

-For examples of publicly engaged projects from our first two years, please see our Public Humanities Profiles.
+For examples of publicly engaged projects from our first three years, please see our Public Humanities Profiles.

 Many universities have encouraged their faculty to undertake engaged scholarship, partnering with communities and public organizations for mutual benefit.
 This is especially consonant with the mission of land-grant universities, which were created for the public good.
 Faculty who do engaged scholarship typically represent areas of the university other than the humanities, fields considered to have applied dimensions.
 Our initiative aims to expand the cohort of scholars who practice engaged work.